-Tax money being collected.
+History remembers The Put-in-Bay Village Council had a list of ten projects it was going to spend $85,000 on with the new Island Tax money is being collected.
 The three May meetings of the Council lasted for ten hours.
-Bud Cox was Chief of Police.
-Among the Village Council members were Jeff Koehler, Doc Scarpelli, Patti Greiner and JoAnn Robison.
+Bud Cox was the Chief of Police.
+Among the Village Council members were Jeff Koehler, Doc Scarpelli, Patti Greiner, and JoAnn Robison.

+History 30 years ago was less expensive!
 You could buy a building lot on South Bass Island for as little as $12,500.
 A year-round home in the Village could be had for $87,000.
 Mrs. Pierce’s 7th and 8th-grade classes went by Parker Ferry to Port Clinton to visit the Ida Rupp Library.
 While onboard the ferry, they had a bit of a history lesson.
 The classes also went canoeing for their class trip to Mohican State Park.

 The Juniors and Seniors at Put-in-Bay High School held their banquet at the Crescent Tavern.
 For the evening’s entertainment, the students imitated some of the teachers.
 The first patrols of Put-in-Bay harbor began with the Village’s new police boat.
 Pat Dailey returned to the Beer Barrel Saloon for his seventh season.
 Ken Turvey was running the Wharfside.
 He had a sign in the window that read, “The only shop in the water.”
 It referred to the fact that the shop was flooded due to the high water level in Lake Erie.

 Joe and Willie Dapore were heading up the official South Bass Island Pumpkin Growing Contest.
 Rich Kahler was seen passing out Put-in-Bay Yacht Club Yearbooks.
 His wife, Rose, put the book together.
-Jeff Niese was mourning the loss of “Old Blue,” the faithful old van used by the Island General Store to pick up freight and haul cardboard to the dump.
+Jeff Niese was mourning the loss of “Old Blue,” the faithful old van the Island General Store used to pick up freight and haul cardboard to the dump.